Traumatism/ToastCord/README.md

 ### Getting started 😃

 This only support UNIX based systems.
 If you are a Windows user you can still use Windows Subsystem for Linux (WSL) to run this.
+You can find the WSL [here](https://wsl.microsoft.com/)
+Also, running this remotely (e.g. on a server as Cloud Shell) is not recommended.

 - Clone the repo with `git clone https://github.com/traumatism/ToastCord`
 - Install the requirements with `python3 -m pip install -r requirements.txt`
+- (Optional) Export your token in your (bash/zsh)rc with `export DISCORD_TOKEN=<your token> >> ~/.bashrc`
-- Run ToastCord with `python3 -m toastcord --token "YOUR_TOKEN_HERE"`
+- Run ToastCord with `python3 -m toastcord --token "$DISCORD_TOKEN"`

 Needing help or having issues ?
 Message me on Discord: `toast#3108` !